-A number of whale, dolphin and porpoise species are likely to be encountered during the Cova-1 drilling program, with the Timor Trench providing an important flow-through of species connecting the Pacific and Indian Oceans.
-The Australian Environment Protection and Biodiversity Conservation (EPBC) Protected Matters Database was searched to determine whether species listed for protection under the Australian EPBC Act 1999 (EPBC Act) potentially occurred in the Timor Sea and in particular in the region in which the proposed Cova-1 well is located.
-The EPBC Protected Matters Database search indicated that twenty-two whale and dolphin species could potentially occur in the Timor Sea near the Cova-1 well.
-Of these, the Pygmy Killer Whale (Feresa attenuata), Killer Whale (Orcinus orca), False Killer Whale (Pseudorca crassidens), Common Dolphin (Delphinus delphis) and the Bottlenose Dolphin (Tursiops truncatus) are likely to occur near Cova-1.
+A number of whale and dolphin species are likely to be encountered during the drilling program, with the Timor Trench providing an important flow-through of species connecting the Pacific and Indian Oceans.
+Twenty-two whale and dolphin species could potentially occur in the Timor Sea near the permit area (DEWHA 2010).
+Of these, the Pygmy Killer Whale (Feresa attenuata), Killer Whale (Orcinus orca), False Killer Whale (Pseudorca crassidens), Common Dolphin (Delphinus delphis) and the Bottlenose Dolphin (Tursiops truncatus) are likely to occur.